 Power Cost Recovery Factor- Explained

-Texas just recently experienced its most unprecedented winter weather event in decades.
+In 2021 Texas experienced its most unprecedented winter weather event in decades.
 A large majority of the state faced major damage from ice, snow, and extremely low temperatures while also experiencing rolling outages due to limited generation access.

 Due to the extreme temperatures, access to fuels, such as natural gas, that are needed for electric generation was impacted and left power suppliers struggling to meet demand.
 As natural gas supply became somewhat more available, it did so at a price.
 Power suppliers, like Northeast Texas Electric Cooperative and East Texas Electric Cooperative who Upshur Rural Electric Cooperative purchases from, saw a significant increase in natural gas prices.